cdfoundation/sig-events/vocabulary-draft/continuous-deployment-pipeline-events.md

 - **Service Upgraded**: an existing instance of a Service has been upgraded to a new version
 - **Service Undeployed**: an existing instance of a Service has been terminated an it is not longer present in an environment

-Continous Deployment Events MUST include the following attributes:
+Continuous Deployment Events MUST include the following attributes:
 - **Event Type**: the type is restricted to include `CD.Environment**` prefix.
 For example `CD.Environment.Service.Upgraded` or `CD.Environment.Created`
 - **Environment ID**: unique identifier for the Environment